Worshipful Company of Dyers: Dyers' Hall

 The hall of the Dyers was originally located west of London Bridge, but was destroyed in the Great Fire of 1666.
 The current hall, designed by Charles Dyer and constructed in 1839–40, is at 10–13 Dowgate Hill in the City of London.

 Coat of arms

-The blazon for the coat of arms is: Sable a chevron engrailed argent between three bags of madder of the last, corded Or.
-Crest, three sprigs of the graintree erect Vert, fructed Gules.
-Supporters, two leopards rampant guardant Argent spotted with various colours, fire issuing from their ears and mouths Proper, both ducally crowned Or.
+The blazon for the coat of arms is: Sable, a chevron engrailed argent, between three bags of madder of the last, corded or.
+Crest, on a wreath of the colours, three sprigs of a graintree erect vert, fructed gules.
+Supporters, two panthers incensed rampant guardant argent, spotted various colours, fire issuing from their ears and mouths proper, both ducally crowned or.